fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/csi/volumelifecycle.md

               claimName: px-mysql-pvc
     ```

-## Create shared CSI-enabled volumes
+## Create sharedv4 CSI-enabled volumes

-Create shared CSI-enabled volumes by configuring the specs for you create for your storage class and PVCs:
+Create sharedv4 CSI-enabled volumes by configuring the specs for you create for your storage class and PVCs:

 1. Create a StorageClass `storageclass.yaml` file and apply it: